Feeling under the weather and looking for a soothing, warm drink?

 The ginger root is widely used not just for its unique flavor but also for its medicinal value.

-If you like the taste of ginger, it could take your medicine ball to the next level, but it must be noted that less is often more, especially with fresh ginger.
+If you enjoy the taste of ginger, it can take your medicine ball to the next level, but it’s worth noting that less is often more, especially with fresh ginger.

 You can add ginger to your medicine ball in a few ways: